This Privacy Statement explains the who, what, when, where and why in respect of the personal data we process.

 If you make an anonymous report submission to Hotline.ie – through our online reporting form(s)

-In the event that you wish to receive a report acknowledgement or be contacted about your query, you will have to opt for a non-anonymous report submission.
+In the event that you wish to receive a report acknowledgement or to be contacted about your query, you will have to opt for a non-anonymous report submission.
 Subsequently we will require at least your name and email address.
 Personally identifiable information submitted to www.hotline.ie when making a non-anonymous report will be stored in our secure database.
 Please note that by providing your contact details to us, you consent to us storing them for the above mentioned purpose.

 If you make a report submission to Hotline.ie via email

 The Irish Safer Internet Centre is a consortium of Industry, education, child welfare and Government partners, providing a range of functions and activities to make the Internet a safer and more positive environment for children and young people.
-Webwise, PDST Technology in Education provides the Irish Internet Safety Awareness Hub; Hotline.ie provides a national Hotline reporting mechanism where the public may report suspected illegal content online, especially Child Sexual Abuse and activities relating to the sexual exploitation of children in a secure, anonymous and confidential way; ISPCC – Childline – provides 24 hours confidential Helpline service for all children up to 18 years; while NPC provides Helpline service to parents and guardians.
-The Department of Justice and Equality, Office for Internet Safety, is the Project Coordinator.
+Webwise, PDST Technology in Education provides the Irish Internet Safety Awareness Hub; Hotline.ie provides the primary national channel where the public can securely, anonymously and confidentially report suspected illegal content online, especially child sexual abuse and activities relating to the sexual exploitation of children in a way; ISPCC – Childline – provides 24 hours confidential Helpline service for all children up to 18 years; while NPC provides Helpline service to parents and guardians.
+The Department of Justice and Equality, is the Project Coordinator.
 Since 2008 the partnership has been appointed by the European Commission as the Safer Internet Centre for Ireland and is one of 30 Safer Internet Centres in Europe.

-INHOPE is a membership organisation uniting 45 Internet Hotlines in 40 countries worldwide [including Hotline.ie].
-INHOPE’s mission is to support and enhance the work of Hotlines by managing a secure international report management system [ICCAM] which enables efficient and secure processing of illegal content between Hotlines in different jurisdictions.
-The ICCAM system is managed by INHOPE in collaboration with INTERPOL and developed with funding from the European Union.
-Additionally, INHOPE establishes policies and best practice standards for Hotline operations [i.e. technical safeguards] and ensures they are uniformly applied by existing and new member Hotlines.
-INHOPE is also responsible for expanding the network of trust by supporting the establishment of new Hotlines particularly in countries where there would appear to be a need for Hotline service.
+INHOPE is a membership organisation uniting 47 Internet hotlines from across the globe (incl.
+Hotline.ie).
+INHOPE’s mission is to support and enhance the work of hotlines by managing a secure international report management system (ICCAM) which enables efficient and secure processing of illegal content between hotlines in different jurisdictions.
+The ICCAM platform is managed by INHOPE in collaboration with INTERPOL and developed with funding from the European Union.
+Additionally, INHOPE establishes policies and best practice standards for hotline operations (e.g. technical safeguards) and ensures they are uniformly applied by existing and new member hotlines.
+INHOPE is also responsible for expanding the network of trust by supporting the establishment of new hotlines particularly in countries where there would appear to be a need for hotline service.